HFMIRE/safiyaa-tech-test/README.md

 - Please implement a complete basic game of Tic-Tac-Toe
 - Please use React and TypeScript throughout, if you know TailwindCSS, we have preconfigured it so you can use it as a bonus.
 - Both players will play out of the same application, it is sufficient to just switch the state of the current player each time a move is played, assume that unless a game is over, at the end of a turn it will ALWAYS be the next players turn.
-- Once a game is completed, I should be able to start another game
+- Once a game is completed, I should be able to start another game.

 ### Problem 2
 We are bored with the basic game now, can you make it so the board can be scaled to any size?
 - Add some kind of input at the start of the game which allows me to change the board size.
-- The board size should be a number between 3 and 15
+- The board size should be a number between 3 and 15.

 ### Problem 3
 We want to store information about who is winning each game and finish our leaderboard page.